waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Immediate WKG Updates:** World Knowledge Graph updates must happen *immediately* after a map transition.
 No more delays.
 This is a critical process failure I must correct.
 - **Careful Marker Management:** I need to be more precise with map markers, using `object_id` for moving NPCs and avoiding redundant markers.
 - **PILLAR:** Confirmed impassable.
 Acts as a wall.

+## Sprout Tower
+- A Sage on 1F mentioned that an HM can be obtained at the top of the tower.